Link light rail: Service

 Link runs year-round with service that varies between its three lines.
-On weekdays, the 1 Line operates every 8 minutes during peak periods in the morning and afternoon and every 10 minutes during the middle of the day; service gradually becomes less frequent in the evening, with the final trains running every 15 minutes until 1:00 a.m.
-On weekends, trains run every 10 minutes.
-The 2 Line runs every 10 minutes on all days, with a schedule from 5:30 a.m. to 9:30 p.m.
+On weekdays, the 1 Line and 2 Line operate every 8 minutes during peak periods in the morning and afternoon and every 10 minutes during the middle of the day; service gradually becomes less frequent in the evening, with the final trains running every 15 minutes until 1:00 a.m.
+On weekends, trains typically run every 10 minutes.
+The shared section between Lynnwood and Seattle has combined frequencies of four minutes during peak periods and five minutes for most of the day.
 The T Line has trains every 12 minutes from Monday to Saturday and every 20 minutes on Sundays and holidays; the final trains are typically at 10:00 p.m. from Monday to Saturday and at 6:00 p.m. on Sundays and holidays.
 Service on the 2 Line and T Line is extended on evenings with events at Marymoor Park and the Tacoma Dome, respectively.
 Additional trains are also deployed on the 1 Line after major events to increase capacity and reduce crowding.
 Link stations are equipped with passenger information signs that display real-time arrival information and service alerts.

 Ridership

-All three Link lines carried a combined 30.8 million passengers in 2024 and averaged 90,050 riders on weekdays.
-The 1 Line carried percent of the system's total annual ridership, with over 28.9 million passengers; it was followed by the 2 Line at 1.2 million riders (%) and the T Line with over 992,000 riders (%).
-The busiest Link station was Westlake in Downtown Seattle, which served approximately 3.4 million total passengers in 2024, or an average of 9,876 per weekday.
+All three Link lines carried a combined 39,095,611 passengers in 2025 and averaged 90,050 riders on weekdays in 2024.
+The 1 Line carried approximately percent of the system's total annual ridership, with nearly 35 million passengers; it was followed by the 2 Line at 2.2 million riders (%) and the T Line with over 1.1 million riders (%).
+The busiest Link station was Westlake in Downtown Seattle, which served approximately 4.3 million total passengers in 2025, or an average of 12,483 per weekday.
 According to the American Public Transportation Association's annual statistics, Link had the fourth-highest passenger count of any light rail system in the United States, behind Los Angeles Metro Rail, the San Diego Trolley, and the Green Line in Boston.
-Ridership on Link has increased since 2016 with the opening of new stations and extensions.
+Ridership on Link has increased since 2016 with the opening of new stations and extensions and reached over 30 million passengers by 2024.
+The system reached 155,000 daily boardings in April 2026—the most of any light rail system in the United States.

+Ridership is measured by automatic passenger counters, an on-board infrared device that automatically records the number of people entering and leaving the train.
+The data from the trains is then calculated to determine ridership; as of 2025, approximately 32 percent of Series 1 vehicles have automatic passenger counters, while all Series 2 and T Line vehicles were installed with them.
+Link's one-day ridership of 309,000 passengers was set on July 6, 2026, during a 2026 FIFA World Cup match between the United States and Belgium.
+Outside of the World Cup, the system's record was set on March 28, 2026, the opening day of the Crosslake Connection on the 2 Line, with 252,000 boardings.